What should I do when I am preparing for retirement?

 Here is what you should do when preparing for retirement:

 - Notify the Fund Office about your retirement at least three months before your intended retirement date.
-When the Fund Office receives your request, a retirement application and instructions will be mailed to your home address on file.
+When the Fund Office receives your request, a retirement application and instructions will be mailed or emailed to your home address on file.

 - Apply for a pension benefit by completing and submitting the necessary forms to the Fund Office.

 - Submit proof of age for yourself and your spouse, and proof of marital status (if applicable), when you submit your forms.

 The Fund Office will acknowledge receipt of your application and will tell you if additional information is needed.

 What happens if I get married after I start receiving my pension benefit?

 If you get married after you start receiving your pension benefit, the Plan will only pay a benefit to your spouse if:

 - The payment form you chose at retirement has a guarantee period,